cardonawally/aloha/README.md

 The use of these technologies has a reason and it's very simple, **DevOps**. **DevOps** is a set of practices that automates the processes between software development and IT teams, so they can build, test, and release software faster and more reliably.

 <b>NOTE: Just like your repositories, your environments must also be backed up and shared.
-Therefore, it is VERY IMPORTANT that you send the image of your environment to the email address that contacted you.
-In case you have chosen <a href="https://www.docker.com">Docker</a> as Stack, simply load your container to <a href="https://hub.docker.com">Docker Hub</a> and send us the web address of the container by e-mail.</b>
+Therefore, it is VERY IMPORTANT that you deliver the virtual machine image on the day of the interview.
+If you have chosen <a href="https://www.docker.com">Docker</a> as your Stack, simply load your container into <a href="https://hub.docker.com">Docker Hub</a> and send us the web address of the container to the email address that contacted you.</b>

 ## <img src="https://img.icons8.com/color/48/000000/virtualbox.png"> Basic stack